Are you an adviser? Go to Unbiased Pro

 Is buy-to-let still worth it?

-Lots of people choose buy-to-let as a retirement income, often taking tens of thousands of pounds out of their pension pot to fund it.
+Some people choose buy-to-let as a retirement income, often taking tens of thousands of pounds out of their pension pot to fund it.

 Despite some challenging conditions in the property market, there are still advantages to buy-to-let, including:

-• At the same time, you could generate capital growth as your money grows and your property value increases
+• At the same time, you could generate capital growth as your money grows and your property value increases.

-• You can take out insurance to cover against loss of rental income, damage and legal costs
+• You can take out insurance to cover against loss of rental income, damage and legal costs.

 But you’ll need to consider the disadvantages too:

-• If you don’t have the right insurance in place, you might not generate an income if the property is unoccupied
+• If you don’t have the right insurance in place, you might not generate an income if the property is unoccupied.

-• You’ll need to factor in the costs of stamp duty, insurance and wear and tear
+• You’ll need to factor in the costs of stamp duty, insurance and wear and tear.

-• You’ll have the responsibility of being a landlord
+• You’ll have the responsibility of being a landlord.

-It’s also important to note there have been many tax changes over the last few years that affect landlords, including no longer being able to offset mortgage interest payments against rental income.
+It’s also important to note that there have been many tax changes over the last few years that affect landlords, including no longer being able to offset mortgage interest payments against rental income.

 While landlords get a 20% tax credit, this isn’t as beneficial for higher-rate and additional-rate taxpayers.